The EEA Officer Election 2025 is taking place until Sunday, October 20.

 MinE Best Paper Award

-This Award is given to the best paper presented in the annual EEA congresses whose focus is on the study of LGBTQ+, Race-Ethnicity-Religion and/or Disabilities.
+The MinE Best Paper Award is given to the best paper presented in the annual EEA congresses whose focus is on the study of LGBTQ+, Race-Ethnicity-Religion and/or Disabilities.
+It was inaugurated in 2022.

 The Award is financed by the Hub for Equal Representation in STICERD, London School of Economics and Political Science, and the winner is awarded €5,000.